kuujo/vertigo/README.md

 Once the cluster scope has been determined, Vertigo will check the cluster (e.g. `SharedData` or Xync) to determine whether the network is already deployed.
-If the network has not been deployed (a deployment with the ID of the netowrk name is not deployed) then Vertigo simply deploys a new `NetworkManager` verticle to manage the network.
+If the network has not been deployed (a deployment with the ID of the network name is not deployed) then Vertigo simply deploys a new `NetworkManager` verticle to manage the network.
 Actual component deployments are performed within the network manager through the coordination system.
 For more information on the network manager and coordination see